0xGorilla/nxtp/README.md

   - Cache is a wrapper around all the redis based caches that are used.
   - Subrgaph contains all the code to read from the subgraph
   - TxService resiliently attempts to send transactions to chain (with retries, etc.) and is used to read and write to RPC providers, and has fallback providers if needed.
 Fallbacks can be defined as arrays and this way we can provide resiliency in case of failure
-  - Web3Signer is a wrapper around Web3Signer, which is a secure way of signing which does not require to include mnemonics in the app itself.
+  - Web3Signer is a wrapper around Web3Signer, which is a secure way of signing which does not require including mnemonics in the app itself.

 - [agents](https://github.com/connext/nxtp/tree/main/packages/agents) - Any kind of backend service that we have running

-  - [Cartograpber](https://github.com/connext/nxtp/tree/main/packages/agents/cartographer) is our chain indexer, which indexes from subgraph
+  - [Cartographer](https://github.com/connext/nxtp/tree/main/packages/agents/cartographer) is our chain indexer, which indexes from subgraph
   - [Lighthouse](https://github.com/connext/nxtp/tree/main/packages/agents/lighthouse) is our implementation of a Watchtower, when transfers are fulfilled using slowpath, they are not executed by a router.
 So they need to be executed by another agent, and that's what lighthouse does
-  - [Relayer](https://github.com/connext/nxtp/tree/main/packages/agents/relayer is an implementatino of a relayer in case we can't use Gelato
+  - [Relayer](https://github.com/connext/nxtp/tree/main/packages/agents/relayer is an implementation of a relayer in case we can't use Gelato
   - [Router](https://github.com/connext/nxtp/tree/main/packages/router) - listens for events from messaging service and subgraph, and then dispatches transactions to txService
   - [SDK](https://github.com/connext/nxtp/tree/main/packages/agents/sdk) - is a JS wrapper around the contract calls themselves and can be used by integrations
   - [Sequencer](https://github.com/connext/nxtp/tree/main/packages/agents/sequencer) - is the agent module which is in charge of sourcing bids from routers and puts fast liquidity bids onto the chain itself.